KKCQ-FM

 KKCQ-FM (96.7 FM, "Q Country 96.7") is a radio station licensed to serve Bagley, Minnesota.
 It airs a stereo country music format.
-News comes from ABC Radio and the Minnesota News Network.
+News comes from ABC News Radio and the Minnesota News Network.

-It sits east of downtown Fosston at 30056 U.S. Highway 2, along with sister station KKCQ-AM 1480.
-Both stations are owned by Jimmy Birkemeyer, through licensee R&J Broadcasting, Inc. The transmitter and tower are northwest of Bagley, Minnesota.
+It sits east of downtown Fosston at 30056 U.S. Highway 2, along with sister station KKCQ (1480 AM).
+Both stations are owned by Jimmy Birkemeyer, through licensee R&J Broadcasting, Inc. The transmitter and tower are northwest of Bagley.

 The station was assigned the KKCQ-FM call letters by the Federal Communications Commission on October 1, 1996.